tlevine/horetu/docs/settings.rst

         pass
     horetu(f)

+In some cases horetu accepts several shell arguments and turns them into a list.
-One exception is arbitrary argument lists, which take zero or more values;
+One such situation is arbitrary argument lists, which take zero or more values;
 the following interface takes exactly one "A" and zero or more "B".

 ::